Mir: Microgravity

+Life support

-Life supportMir's environmental control and life support system (ECLSS) provided or controlled atmospheric pressure, fire detection, oxygen levels, waste management and water supply.
+Mir's environmental control and life support system (ECLSS) provided or controlled atmospheric pressure, fire detection, oxygen levels, waste management and water supply.
 The highest priority for the ECLSS was the station's atmosphere, but the system also collected, processed, and stored waste and water produced and used by the crew—a process that recycles fluid from the sink, toilet, and condensation from the air.
-The Elektron system generated oxygen.
+The Elektron system generated oxygen electrolytically, venting hydrogen to space.
 Bottled oxygen and solid fuel oxygen generation (SFOG) canisters, a system known as Vika, provided backup.
 Carbon dioxide was removed from the air by the Vozdukh system.
 Other byproducts of human metabolism, such as methane from the intestines and ammonia from sweat, were removed by activated charcoal filters.
 Similar systems are presently used on the ISS.

 The atmosphere on Mir was similar to Earth's.
 Normal air pressure on the station was 101.3 kPa (14.7 psi); the same as at sea level on Earth.
-An Earth-like atmosphere offers benefits for crew comfort, and is much safer than the alternative, a pure oxygen atmosphere, because of increased fire risk such as occurred with Apollo 1.
+An Earth-like atmosphere offers benefits for crew comfort.